Obesity Action Coalition President & CEO Testifies at Utah Hearing on Access to Obesity Interventions

 Mr. Nadglowski detailed the severity of obesity and demonstrated the upward trend of this disease in the state of Utah.
-“Today, more than 20 percent of the residents of Utah are obese and approximately 5 percent are morbidly obese or 100 pounds over ideal body weight.
-This is a dramatic explosion considering that in 1991, fewer than 10 percent of the citizens of Utah were obese.
-In less than 15 years, the number of obese citizens of Utah has doubled,” said Mr. Nadglowski.
+“Today, more than 20 percent of the residents of Utah have obesity and approximately 5 percent have severe obesity or 100 pounds over ideal body weight.
+This is a dramatic explosion considering that in 1991, fewer than 10 percent of the citizens of Utah had obesity.
+In less than 15 years, the number of citizens with obesity of Utah has doubled,” said Mr. Nadglowski.

 Mr. Nadglowski also expressed the importance of expanding prevention efforts and improving access to safe and effective treatment options, such as medical nutrition therapy, physician supervised weight-loss and for appropriately selected candidates, bariatric surgery.

 The committee also heard testimony from patient advocate Jeff Haaga, a Utah resident affected by morbid obesity.
 Mr. Haaga has been attempting to qualify for weight-loss surgery for more than a year now.
 He has been instrumental in bringing this issue to the forefront in the state of Utah and expressed his concerns with passion and poise during the hearing.
 In addition, post-bariatric patients Genevieve Winegar and Colleen Cook provided their personal stories of successfully treating their obesity through bariatric surgery and the differences the obesity intervention made in their quality of health and life.